Chris Cadden: Return to Columbus

 Cadden started the 2020 season as depth at both the wing and wing-back positions, but was widely considered the successor to 33-year-old Ghanaian Harrison Afful.
 Cadden made his debut for the Crew against New York City FC in the first game of the season.
-He came on in the 87th minute for fellow debutante Lucas Zelarayán.
+He came on in the 87th minute for fellow debutant Lucas Zelarayán.
 In December 2020 he was part of the squad that won the MLS Cup.
 In January, it was reported that Cadden would likely leave the club in a bid to gain more playing time; it was noted that his transition to America was made difficult by the COVID-19 pandemic.
 Cadden was linked with a return to Great Britain with Hibernian, Aberdeen, and Oxford United.

 Hibernian

-On 15 January 2021, Cadden returned home to Scotland, signing for Hibernian on a two-and-a-half year deal for an undisclosed fee.
+On 15 January 2021, Cadden returned home to Scotland, signing for Hibernian on a two-and-a-half-year deal for an undisclosed fee.
+He signed a new contract with Hibs in August 2022, which is due to run until the end of the 2024–25 season.
+Cadden suffered an achilles tendon injury during the last game of the 2022–23 season, which prevented him from playing for several months.
+He made his first appearance since the injury on 10 February 2024, in a Scottish Cup tie against Inverness.